Pumi dog

 What Is The History Of The Pumi Dog, aka Hungarian Pumi Dog Breed?

-The Pumi dog is a herding dog that originated in Hungary.
-The breed is thought to be descended from the Puli and the Mudi, two other Hungarian breeds.
-The Pumi was recognized as a distinct breed by the Hungarian Kennel Club in 1936.
-The first Pumis were imported to the United States in 1956, and the American Kennel Club recognized the breed in 1959.
-The Pumi is still relatively rare, but its popularity is slowly growing.
+The Pumi dog, a herding breed originating in Hungary, is believed to have ancestral ties to the Puli and Mudi, two other Hungarian breeds.
+The Hungarian Kennel Club recognized the Pumi as a distinct breed in 1936.
+In 1956, the first Pumis were imported to the United States, and the American Kennel Club officially recognized the breed in 1959.
+Although still relatively uncommon, the Pumi’s popularity is gradually increasing.

 What Does A Pumi Dog, aka Hungarian Pumi Dog, Look Like?